gradle/gradle/subprojects/docs/src/docs/release/notes.md

     task unitTest(dependsOn: [runUnitTests, createTestReports]) // This will run unit tests only and create the report task integTest(dependsOn: [runIntegTests, createTestReports]) // This will run integ tests only and create the report

-Note that without 'mustRunAfter', `runUnitTests` task would run after the `createTestReport` task.
-But the using `createTestReport.dependsOn(runUnitTests)` is not great, since that would make it hard to execute only `runIntegTests` and `createTestReport` in the correct order.
+Note that it would not be suitable to use `createTestReport.dependsOn(runUnitTests)` in this case, since that would make it difficult to execute the integration tests and generate the report, _without_ running the unit tests.
 The `mustRunAfter` task ordering rule makes it easy to wire this logic into your build.

+See the User guide section on “[Ordering Tasks](userguide/more_about_tasks.html#sec:ordering_tasks)” for more information.

 > We are incredibly grateful to Marcin Erdmann for taking on this long anticipated feature.
 > The design and implementation of task ordering rules involved a deep understanding and refactoring of the Gradle Task execution engine, and Marcin took this on with gusto.